ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 ## Attester

-The Attester proves it is trustworthy to the Verifier by using key material provisioned into it by the Endorser.
+Attesters prove their trustworthiness to Verifiers via key material that is established in their Attesting Environments by an Attester manufacturer and/or an Endorser.
-The proof is by the signing or authenticating of Attestation Evidence.
+The proof is by the signing or authenticating of Evidence.
 See {{freshness}}.
-The Endorser only puts this key material into Attesters that it trusts.
+The Attester manufacturer and/or Endorser only puts this key material into Attesters that it trusts.
 This part of the Attester is often known as, or performed by, a root of trust.
 The security strength or value of the overall Attestation depends greatly on the security strength of the implementation of the root of trust.
-See {{security-considerations}}.
+See {{security-considerations}} for discussion on security strength.

+There is also a non-remote attestation use case where the Attester and Verifier are directly connected such that cryptographic proof of trustworthiness is unnecessary (e.g., they are on the same chip).
+See {{security-considerations}} for discussion on security strength.

 In some scenarios, Evidence might contain sensitive information such as Personally Identifiable Information.